-In conjunction with the book and video class, Nancy created a whole collection of coordinating notions – some with special safety features – to help young ones build their confidence when it comes to sewing as well as an illustrated children’s book, The Flying Sewing Machine.
+In conjunction with the I Sew For Fun series, Nancy created a whole collection of coordinating notions – some with special safety features – to help young ones build their confidence when it comes to sewing.

 These notions include a seam guide with reusable adhesive to position on your sewing machine to help easily guide fabric for an accurate seam allowance.
 Also a retractable seam ripper that also works as a thread cutter when closed.